kepingwang/cell-society/README.md

 If you choose not to use their design ideas, I do think it would be a useful exercise for you each to address it in your ANALYSIS: why you thought it was a better design than your own and if there were any concerns that you might have about it.

+_Keping's reply: I'm not sure how you phrased the question.
+It seems to me as if we are asked to write a program to simulate Beethoven's Symphony No. 9 and a youtube link of a convert is given to us but we are not allowed to use the score we found online.
+I don't think I'm able to implement the Langton's Loop without using the rule tables.
+I suggest we just forget about that right now.
+It's enough to show our design by implementing 3 extra simulations._

 ### Design Refactoring:

 1. The implementation of cell update should be inside each Cell subclass (like `WatorCell`).
 Because we want to "tell it to update", instead of letting someone else (the `WatorRule`) to update it.
 By writing the update implementation inside `WatorCell`, we have access to all the variables needed.
 If we implement update in `WatorRule`, then we have to `get` variables from `WatorCell` and `set` values to it.

 **Are you saying that we now need to make a cell subclass for each simulation?
-Essentially what I suggested since the beginning?**
+Essentially what I suggested since the beginning?**_Yes.
+Demand changes.
+It seems ok for `Rule` to call `getState()`, but not ok for `Rule` to cast and call many `get**()` methods._

 2. When `WatorCell` updates, it has to have a list of neighbors.
 The neighbors should be generated from `Grid` and passed to the `udpate()` method (that's what we are doing), since only `Grid` knows who the neighbors are.